-- to create or alter any private easement or right-of-way; - to correct or confirm valid title for an agricultural lot which is held in distinct and separate ownership; - to make minor adjustments to the boundaries between abutting lots to conform to existing patterns of exclusive use and occupancy or to rectify problems created by the encroachment of buildings, structures, private water supply or private sewage disposal facilities on abutting lots; or - to permit the severance of non-farm rural residential zoned lands, where they will be legally consolidated with an abutting agricultural lot to form one lot under identical ownership and rezoned for agricultural purposes. - NO NEW LOT Consents granted for the above purposes shall not result in the creation of a new lot.
-Notwithstanding this restriction, a consent to allow for the re-establishment of a previously existing rural residential lot may be considered, provided that said lot was previously held in distinct and separate ownership but has since legally merged with an adjacent parcel and remains residentially zoned in the Area Municipal Zoning By-Law.
+• To permit the severance of non-farm rural residential zoned lands, where they will be legally consolidated with an abutting agricultural lot to form one lot under identical ownership and rezoned for agricultural purposes.

+NO NEW LOT Consents granted for the above purposes shall not result in the creation of a new lot.
+Notwithstanding this restriction, a consent to allow for the reestablishment of a previously existing rural residential lot may be considered, provided that the lot was previously held in distinct and separate ownership, but has since legally merged with an adjacent parcel and remained residentially zoned in the Area Municipal Zoning By-Law.

-Proposals which have the effect of adding agricultural land to an existing residentially zoned lot will satisfy the policies relating to maximum lot size in Section 3.1.5.3
+Proposals which have the effect of adding agricultural land to an existing residentially zoned lot will satisfy the policies relating to maximum lot size in Section 3.1.5.3.

-3.1.7 Official Plan Amendments for Non-Agricultural Uses and Settlement Area Expansions
+3.1.7 Official Plan Amendments for Settlement Expansions and Non-Agricultural Uses

-OFFICIAL PLAN AMENDMENTS Proposals to establish new non-agricultural uses in the prime agricultural areas or expansion of a settlement will only be considered through an Official Plan Amendment in accordance with the following requirements.
+OFFICIAL PLAN Proposals for settlement expansions, or to establish a new non-agricultural AMENDMENTS use in the prime agricultural area, will only be considered through an Official Plan Amendment, in accordance with the following requirements.
 Such proposals shall prepare and submit planning and technical studies addressing these requirements.